 Course Descriptions and Expectations

-The current AQA GCSE Media Studies course attracts an increasingly large number of students every year because it makes learning interesting, challenging, creative and fun.
+The current EDUQUAS GCSE Media Studies course attracts an increasingly large number of students every year because it makes learning interesting, challenging, creative and fun.
 It offers rigorous but accessible learning on a subject of key importance in the world today.

 The specification offers: